JibAb96/Luxe-Hotel/README.md

 ### Home page
 - This feature allows users to:
     - Get a sense of the hotel's ambiance through images and engaging text, giving visitors an immersive glimpse into what the hotel offers.
-    - Browse through guest reviews in a carousel, each linking to a detailed review page, helping prospective visitors learn from others' experiences.
+    - Browse through guest reviews in a carousel, helping prospective visitors learn from others' experiences.
     - Access contact information and view the hotel's location for easy planning and inquiries.

 ![Luxe Hotel homepage screenshot](/frontend/src/docs-images/Luxe-Hotel-Homepage.png)